francocurotto/DDMre/documentation/abilities_list.md

 Cost: COST x CREST

 ## DISTANCEATTACK (MAX, COST, CREST)
-The moster cannot attack and use this ability in the same turn (in any order).
+The monster cannot attack and use this ability in the same turn (in any order).
 Attack an opponent target (without paying attack crests) at a distance of max.
 MAX.
 Cost: COST x CREST

 # Manual Item Abilities